luizbgomide/sovereign/rules.md

 ### Reaction Rolls

+Unintelligent monsters attack immediately.

-When the party encounters other creatures, the GM describes what they sense and asks the Players what they do.
+When the party encounters intelligent creatures, the GM describes what they sense and asks the Players what they do.
 Broadly, the options are:

 - Start a <strong id="fight">fight</strong>, leading to either [combat](/combat) or causing the creatures to flee.
 - Try to <strong id="talk">talk</strong> (if the creatures are willing).
 Achieving anything useful requires [leverage](#leverage).